koraysarican05/TwiTrends/Backend/README.md

 Backend part of the TwiTrends project, handling API routes and basic database interactions.
+Database credentials are handled via environment variables and are not included in the repository.